 "Our oldest son was in high school, he went with a neighbor to take the boys to swim.
 He came back and saw his father's truck, but Tony waved and told him to go home.
 It's not even five minutes away.
 We were outside talking, and we saw the ambulance and police cars rushing to the scene, and I said 'What's happening?'
 But I didn't know it was Tony.
 The doctor came and looked at me, but he couldn't say anything.
 Then Ben's wife and another brother-in-law came, and that's when I knew something was wrong."

-Nonetheless, Tony Solaita's legacy has continued to grow.
-"The public here loves the sport," says Ben.
+Nonetheless, Tony Solaita's legacy continued to grow.
+"The public here loves the sport," said Ben.
 "Businesses love the sport and love to donate.
 The parents get involved.
 People here have confidence that the ones running the program are looking out for their kids and their betterment.
 We're careful about the coaches--we get guys who are calm, don't cuss at the players.
 The Pee Wee games, they play at night time, and the place is packed!"

 And even more important is how Ben and many others have paved the road for young Samoan men (and women in softball) to play at the collegiate and perhaps even the pro level.
 The ASBA was established in 1991, forming numerous connections and building infrastructure.
 During the winter of 1993, the Tony Solaita Baseball Field was expanded and renovated, with a grand re-opening in March 1994.